roryabraham/github-contribution-scraper/README.md

 # github-contribution-scraper
 This is a command-line tool to gather GitHub contributions for a given date or date range.
+It gathers the following data:

+- PRs and issues you created
+- Commits that you created, and their related PRs
+- Comments that you left on issues and pull requests

 To use it:

 1. First, get a [GitHub Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 2. Next, clone this repo and run `npm i`